2026 United States state auditor elections: Indiana

 One-term appointed incumbent Republican Elise Nieshalla is running for re-election.
+Democrat Jessica Bailey is running against her.

 Iowa

 Two-term incumbent Democrat Rob Sand is retiring to run for Governor.
 On April 28, 2025, Iowa Lieutenant Governor Chris Cournoyer and Iowa County supervisor Abigail Maas, both Republicans, have filed paperwork to run for State Auditor.
+Democrat Taylor Wettach and Republican Chris Cournoyer both won their respective primaries and will face each other in the general election.

 Maryland

 One-term incumbent Democrat Brooke Lierman is running for re-election.
+Sonya Dunn, a businesswoman and media personality, is running for the Republican nomination.

 Massachusetts

-One-term incumbent Democrat Diana DiZoglio is eligible to seek re-election.
+One-term incumbent Democrat Diana DiZoglio is running for re-election.

 Minnesota

 Two-term incumbent Democrat Julie Blaha is retiring.

 State representative Dan Wolgamott and former Fergus Falls mayor Ben Schierer are running for the DFL nomination.
 Duluth city councilor Zack Filiopvich is also seen as a potential candidate.
 On the Republican side, state representative Elliott Engen and 2022 nominee Ryan Wilson are considering runs.

 Missouri

-One-term incumbent Republican Scott Fitzpatrick is eligible to seek re-election.
-Greg Upchurch and Quentin Wilson, both Democrats, have filed to run for office.
+One-term incumbent Republican Scott Fitzpatrick is running for re-election.
+Greg Upchurch and Quentin Wilson, both Democrats, have filed to run for office, as has Mike Carter, a Republican.